-15) L&L SHALL NOT BE LIABLE FOR ANY INCIDENTAL, SECONDARY, OR CONSEQUENTIAL DAMAGES, INCLUDING BUT NOT LIMITED TO BODILY INJURY OR DEATH, LOST PROFITS, LOSS OF USE, OR OTHER ECONOMIC LOSSES.
+- OR DEATH, LOST PROFITS, LOSS OF USE, OR OTHER ECONOMIC LOSSES.
 Purchaser agrees that L&L's total liability for any damages or remedies arising hereunder shall be limited to direct damages, in an amount not exceeding the purchase price actually paid.
 Replacement or repair or refund, at L&L's sole discretion, of the purchase price of the equipment purchased shall constitute the exclusive and sole remedy available to Purchaser.
-Any action for breach of contract or negligence must be commenced by Purchase within one (1) year after delivery of the equipment to Purchaser.

-16) L&L's full Terms and Conditions of Sale are available at hotkilns.com/terms.
+Any action for breach of contract or negligence must be commenced by Purchaser within 6 months after delivery of the equipment to Purchaser. - 17.
+L&L's full Terms and Conditions of Sale are available at hotkilns.com/terms.

-5 YEAR PRO-RATED ELEMENT & THERMOCOUPLE LIMITED WARRANTY FOR SCHOOL-MASTER KILNS
+3 YEAR PRO-RATED ELEMENT & THERMOCOUPLE LIMITED WARRANTY

-Elements and thermocouples are warranted for five (5) years on a pro-rated basis with the following exceptions:
+Elements and thermocouples are warranted for three (3) years on a pro-rated basis with the following exceptions:

-1) Glaze damage to the elements caused by accidentally scraping edges of unfired glazed ware against element groove.
-WARNING: causing unfired glaze to contaminate element will damage elements and can lead to element failure, and creates a fire hazard.

-2) Firing of kiln to a temperature that exceeds 2280°F (1248°C).

-3) Damage to elements caused by explosion of ceramic object.
-WARNING: this may cause damage to the elements and can lead to element failure, and creates a fire hazard.

-4) Elements are warranted on a prorated schedule based on the ship date of the kiln.
+- Glaze damage to the elements caused by accidentally scraping edges of unfired glazed ware against element groove.
+WARNING: causing unfired glaze to contaminate element will damage elements and can lead to element failure, and creates a fire hazard. - 2.
+Firing of kiln to a temperature that exceeds the lower of either the maximum rating of kiln or 2350°F (1290°C). - Damage to elements caused by explosion of ceramic object.
+WARNING: this may cause damage to the elements and can lead to element failure, and creates a fire hazard. - 4.
+Elements are warranted on a prorated schedule based on the ship date of the kiln.
 All dates are based on ship date from factory if sold direct or drop shipped to customer.
 If sold from a reseller's warehouse the date would be based on when it was shipped and/or sold from the reseller.
-The warranty is not extended for any period of where operation of the kiln is delayed for shipping, warehousing, or other reasons.
+The warranty is not extended for any period of where operation of the kiln is delayed for shipping, warehousing, or other reasons. - 5.
+Labor to replace elements is not covered. - 6.
+The pro-rated discount schedule only is valid for elements that you are actually replacing.

-5) This replacement schedule is limited to new kilns.
-L&L does not warrant replacement elements and thermocouples except for catastrophic failure (for instance, a situation where the element end broke off without fault of the operator).

-6) Labor to replace elements is not covered.

-7) The pro-rated discount schedule only is valid for elements that you are actually replacing.
 In other words you can't buy a whole set of elements at these prices for anticipated future replacement.
-We reserve the right to ask for replaced elements in return.
+We reserve the right to ask for replaced elements in return. - 7.
+This replacement schedule is limited to new kilns.

-LIMITED FIVE YEAR WARRANTY FOR L&L KILNS (FOR SCHOOL-MASTER CONE 6 KILNS WITH THE ONE-TOUCHTM CONTROL)
+STANDARD LIMITED THREE YEAR WARRANTY FOR L&L KILNS

-PRORATED SCHEDULE FOR KILNS WITH VENT-SURE VENTS
+PRO-RATED SCHEDULE FOR KILNS THAT DO HAVE A VENT-SURE INSTALLED

 Date from time of shipment from factory Price of thermocouples and elements

 0-12 Months No Charge

-12-24 Months 20% of full list price
+12-24 Months 25% of full list price

-24-36 Months 30% of full list price

-36-48 Months 40% of full list price

-48-60 Months 50% of full list price
+24-36 Months 50% of full list price